 If you’re new to winemaking, I have a winemaking series that walks you through all parts of the winemaking process.
 If there’s something you don’t understand in this guide to making herbal wines, you can refer to any of these more in-depth guides:

-- Beginners Guide to Making Fruit Wines, where I take you through all the steps in the winemaking process.
+- Beginners Guide to Making Fruit Wines, covering all the steps involved in winemaking of any kind (flower, herb, fruit or vegetable).

 Ingredients for Flower Wines & Meads